tudobieudat/githubgql/README.old.md

 The UX/UI is totally up to you.
 If you like, get creative and add additional features a user might find useful!

 ## Reasoning behind your technical choices, including architectural trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project.

+This is a single-page application (SPA) using React.

+This app uses the GitHub GraphQL API.
+It offers the ability to define precisely the data you want--no more, no less--is a powerful advantage over the REST API endpoints.
+GraphQL lets you replace multiple REST request with a single call to fetch the data you specify.

+TLDR
+CRA is an officially supported way to create SPAs and it offers a modern build setup with zero configuration.

+There are many open-source platforms for building SPAs, The most popular are React, Angular and Vue.
+Choosing a technical stack are sometimes becomes a tedious task.
+There are pros and cons for each platform or library.
+I just prefer React because it is just a JavaScript library, so it offers a lot of freedom for the developers.
+Learn React once, you can anywhere

+* Simplicity
+React is just a JavaScript library.
+It's not a framework, there is a very small API to learn, just a few functions.

+* Declarative
+React introduces JSX that allows developers to insert HTML in JavaScript.
+JSX allows the declarative description of the interface by combining the ease of writing views with the power of JavaScript.

+Declarative views make your code more predictable and easier to debug.

+* Easy Integration
+React doesn't make assumptions about the rest of your technology stack, so you can develope new features in React without rewriting existing code (for other parts).

 ## Link to other code you're particularly proud of.